claire-cheng/Google-Analytics-Segmentation-Analysis/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/claire-cheng/Google-Analytics-Segmentation-Analysis/main/Hits%20and%20Pageviews%20Analysis.png">
 </p>
-We calculate the average of hits and pageviews for each cluster.
-According to the chart, we can see that cluster 4 has much higher numbers for hits and page views compared to other clusters.
+I calculate the average of hits and pageviews for each cluster.
+According to the chart, I can see that cluster 4 has much higher numbers for hits and page views compared to other clusters.
 <p align="center">
   <img src="https://raw.githubusercontent.com/claire-cheng/Google-Analytics-Segmentation-Analysis/main/Visit%20Number%20Analysis.png">
 </p>